Irish Youth Baroque Orchestra 2022

 - Extra-curricular activities may be arranged on some days after the course.

-- Prior experience of historically informed performance practice is not a prerequisite for taking part in IYBO.
+- Prior experience of historically informed performance is not a prerequisite for taking part in IYBO.

-- Application to IYBO is open to players of violin, viola, cello, double bass / violone, harpsichord, lute, theorbo, oboe, bassoon and flute.
+- Application to IYBO Summer Rehearsal Course is open to players of violin, viola, cello, double bass / violone, harpsichord, flute, oboe and bassoon.

 - The IYBO is open to instrumentalists between the ages of 18 and 24.
 Exceptional players outside the age-range may also be considered.